UniMath/agda-unimath/src/trees/bases-enriched-directed-trees.lagda.md

   compute-base-Enriched-Directed-Tree :
     base-Enriched-Directed-Tree ≃
-    children-Enriched-Directed-Tree A B T (root-Enriched-Directed-Tree A B T) compute-base-Enriched-Directed-Tree =
+    direct-predecessor-Enriched-Directed-Tree A B T (root-Enriched-Directed-Tree A B T) compute-base-Enriched-Directed-Tree =
     enrichment-Enriched-Directed-Tree A B T (root-Enriched-Directed-Tree A B T)

   map-compute-base-Enriched-Directed-Tree :
     base-Enriched-Directed-Tree →
-    children-Enriched-Directed-Tree A B T (root-Enriched-Directed-Tree A B T) map-compute-base-Enriched-Directed-Tree =
+    direct-predecessor-Enriched-Directed-Tree A B T (root-Enriched-Directed-Tree A B T) map-compute-base-Enriched-Directed-Tree =
     map-enrichment-Enriched-Directed-Tree A B T
       ( root-Enriched-Directed-Tree A B T)